Low-mass constraints on WIMP effective models of inelastic scattering using the Migdal effect: Analysis

 In WimPyDD~\cite{wimpydd} we implement the kinematics of the Migdal effect through the argument \verb|delta| of the \verb|wimp_dd_rate| routine.
 Specifically, we adopted $\verb|delta|=E_{EM}+\delta \simeq E_e +\delta$, and integrated the scattering rate over the undetected nuclear scattering energy $E_R>E_{cut}\simeq$50 meV, in order to comply with the impulse approximation as discussed in the previous Section.
 Furthermore, we used the ionization probability $p^c_{q_e}$ for Xe, Ar, and Ge atoms from~\cite{Ibe:2017yqa}, corresponding to the XENON1T~\cite{XENON_migdal}, DS50~\cite{ds50_migdal}, and SuperCDMS~\cite{supercdms_migdal} experiments, respectively.

 In Fig.~\ref{fig:diff_rate_migdal_comb} we provide an explicit example of the energy dependence of the Migdal differential rate in the case of different NREFT interactions, for a Xe target and $m_\chi=0.5$ GeV.
-In all the plots the curves have the same normalization, to show that the NREFT interaction has a mild effect on the energy spectrum, which is mainly determined by the the nuclear ionization probabilities.
+In all the plots the curves have the same normalization, to show that, especially in the energy range that drives the overall signal, the NREFT interaction has a mild effect on the energy spectrum, which is mainly determined by the nuclear ionization probabilities.
 The solid red, dashed blue, and dotted green lines represent $\delta=-10$ keV (exothermic), $\delta=0$ keV, and $\delta=1$ keV (endothermic), respectively, for all the 14 interaction couplings of Eq.~(\ref{eq:H}).
 Different peaks in Fig.~\ref{fig:diff_rate_migdal_comb} correspond to the contributions of the shells $n=3,4,5$.
 It is worth mentioning that depending on the thresholds of the considered experiments, only some of the shells contribute to the Migdal event rate.

-To calculate our constraints, for XENON1T we use the analysis of Ref.~\cite{XENON_migdal} adopting the single energy bin $0.186~\mbox{keV} \leq E_{det} \leq 3.8~\mbox{keV}$ and an exposure of 22 tonne-days.
-In particular, in~\cite{XENON_migdal} 61 events were observed, with an expected background of 23.4 events, yielding a $90\%$ C.L. constraint of 49 events.

-The SuperCDMS collaboration recently conducted a dedicated Migdal analysis~\cite{supercdms_migdal}.
-They examined two datasets with exposures of 18.8 kg-days and 17.5 kg-days.
-For both datasets we consider the single energy bin $0.07~\mbox{keV} \leq E_{det} \leq 2~\mbox{keV}$ with 208 and 193 DM events~\cite{supercdms_data}, respectively, and use the energy resolution and efficiency from~\cite{supercdms_data}.
-Among the two datasets in our plots we present the most constraining one.

-As observed in~\cite{Tomar:2022ofh}, the analysis of DS50~\cite{ds50_migdal} relies on a profile--likelihood procedure which is difficult to reproduce.
-However, as already pointed out, the shape of the Migdal energy spectrum measured experimentally is fixed by the ionisation probabilities and is approximately the same for all WIMP--nucleon interactions, which only determine the overall normalization.
-As a result we can use the normalisation of the exclusion plot in~\cite{ds50_migdal}, valid for a standard SI interaction, to obtain the bounds for all the other interaction operators in Eq.~(\ref{eq:H}) by a simple rescaling with the total number of events predicted for each interaction.
-In particular, to reproduce the exclusion Migdal limit of Fig. 3 in~\cite{ds50_migdal} we adopt the energy bin $0.083~\mbox{keV} \leq E_{EM} \leq 0.106~\mbox{keV}$ with 20 events, and an exposure of $\simeq$12.5 tonne-day.